 Most solvent-based paint and coating wastes are dangerous because they are ignitable or contain toxic chemicals and heavy metals.

-Water-based paints and coatings are less likely to designate as dangerous waste.
+Water-based paints and coating are less likely to designate as dangerous waste.
 Some designate as dangerous because the product mixture contains toxic ingredients.

-Check your Safety Data Sheets for any ingredients in the paint that would make it designate as dangerous waste.
+- Check your Safety Data Sheets for ingredients that would make it designate as dangerous waste.

 Thinners and solvents